hja15/kaggle-ml-classification-projects/README.md

 ---

 ## Context
-These projects were completed as part of graduate-level coursework and Kaggle-based assignments, with an emphasis on reproducible analysis, responsible evaluation, and comparative modeling.
+These projects were completed as part of graduate-level coursework and Kaggle-based assignments, emphasizing reproducible analysis, comparative modeling, and responsible evaluation practices.